 ART HISTORIAN

-I am an Associate Professor and Chair of Art History at the University of Sydney and have published widely on the history of art and photography.
-I am the author of Photography and Place: Seeing and Not Seeing Germany After 1945 (Routledge, 2016); editor with Natalya Lusty of Photography and Ontology: Unsettling Images (Routledge 2019), which was awarded AAANZ AWAPA Best Anthology 2020; and editor with Deborah Ascher Barnstone, Modernist Aesthetics in Transition: Visual Culture in the Weimar Republic and Nazi Germany (Bloomsbury, 2024).
-I am a recipient of an Academy of the Humanities, Ernst & Rosemarie Keller Award in 2017 for my work on the East German Stasi Surveillance Archive, and Sloan Fellow in Photography at Bodleian Libraries, University of Oxford (Trinity College, 2024), where I studied the Chadwyck-Healey Collection of Photobooks as part of the project Modernist Photobooks, Propaganda and the Everyday.
-In Hilary Term, 2025 I will be an Oliver Smithies Lecturer of Balliol at the University of Oxford.
+Brett is author of Photography and Place: Seeing and Not Seeing Germany After 1945 (Routledge, 2016); editor with Natalya Lusty of Photography and Ontology: Unsettling Images (Routledge 2019), which was awarded AAANZ AWAPA Best Anthology 2020; and editor with Deborah Ascher Barnstone, Modernist Aesthetics in Transition: Visual Culture in the Weimar Republic and Nazi Germany (Bloomsbury, 2024).
+Brett is a recipient of the Academy of the Humanities, Ernst & Rosemarie Keller Award in 2017 for her work on the East German Stasi Surveillance Archive, and Sloan Fellow in Photography at Bodleian Libraries, University of Oxford (Trinity College, 2024), where she studied the Chadwyck-Healey Collection of Photobooks as part of the project Modernist Photobooks, Propaganda and the Everyday.
+In Hilary Term, 2026 she will be an Oliver Smithies Lecturer of Balliol at the University of Oxford.

-My current book projects are, Disrupting Archives: Stasi Surveillance and its Photographic Afterlife, and On Disaster: Photography, Media, and Visual Culture.
+Brett’s current book projects are, Surveillance Aesthetics: Stasi Photography & its Afterlife (Bloomsbury), and On Disaster: Photography, Media, and Visual Culture.

 BANNER IMAGE: H. Scott Orr, (1881-1972) The destruction of airship SL-11 near London Sep 1916.
 Gelatin silver prints | 13.4 x 8.3 cm (image) | RCIN 2503180.
 Royal Collection Trust, London.